-FLAC vs AIFF: Comparing FLAC and AIFF, you will find that there isn’t much difference in terms of audio quality.
+There isn’t much difference between FLAC and AIFF in terms of audio quality.
 FLAC is a compressed lossless format while AIFF is not compressed.
 However, one key difference is that AIFF files will always be larger while FLAC files are smaller but they expand back into a lossless file.

 FLAC vs AIFF – Audio Format Comparison